univ-of-utah-marriott-library-apple/radmind_auto_image_creator/README.md

 ## Contact

 If you have any comments, questions, or other input, either [file an issue](../../issues) or [send us an email](mailto:mlib-its-mac-github@lists.utah.edu).
 Thanks!

+## Uninstall

+To remove the Ramind Automatic Image Creator from your system, download the .dmg and run the "Uninstall Automagic Imaging [x.x.x]" package to uninstall it.
+(Note that the version indicated does not actually matter, as any of the uninstall packages will remove any installed version of the Radmind Automatic Image Creator).

 ## Purpose